datumorphism/datumorphism.github.io/content/til/programming/jupyter-notebook-add-new-kernels-in-conda-env.md

 tags:
 - Python
 - Jupyter
-excerpt: Python package or python module autoreloading in jupyter notebook
+summary: Python package or python module autoreloading in jupyter notebook
 ---

 When we fire up our jupyter notebook/lab, we might find that jupyter doesn't load python kernels of conda environments by default.
 This is usually because the conda environment doesn't have a ipykernel to be loaded by jupyter.